A team of scientists has concluded that our cognitive limitations lead to probability distortions and to subsequent errors in decision-making.

 “Much like a variable magnification microscope, the brain can represent a wide range of probabilities, but not very accurately, or a narrow range at high precision,” explains Maloney.
 “If, for example, a task involves reasoning about the probability of various causes of death, for example, then the probabilities are all very small (thankfully) and small differences are important.
 We can set the microscope to give us high resolution over a limited window of very small probabilities.
 In another task we might accept less precision in return for the ability to represent a much wider range of probabilities.”

-Zhang, Ren, and Maloney set out to test this model in two experiments, one in which subjects made typical economic decisions under risk (e.g. choosing between a 50:50 chance of $200 and the certainty of $70) and one involving judgements of relative frequency (the relative frequency of black and white dots appearing on a computer screen).
+Zhang, Ren, and Maloney set out to test this model in two experiments, one in which subjects made typical economic decisions under risk (e.g. choosing between a 50:50 chance of $200 and the certainty of $70) and one involving judgments of relative frequency (the relative frequency of black and white dots appearing on a computer screen).
 The two experiments together tapped into the basic ways we use probability and frequency in everyday life.
 The researchers found that their model predicted human performance far better than any previous model.